jimCresswell/f2c-extension/README.md

 * Continuous integration is via GitHub actions, config is [here](.github\workflows).
 * Babel is used to transpile the test code, but not the application code (it doesn't need it yet).
 An alternative would be to remove Babel from the Mocha options and use [mocha-webpack](https://github.com/zinserjan/mocha-webpack) instead.

-## To Do

-* Currently tested against Firefox.
-Test against Chrome.

 ## Future Enhancements

 * Wrap the modified content in a `span` and style to highlight changes.